stevenMouret/web-accessibility-guidelines/_doc/criteria/colors/color-contrast.md

 To evaluate the contrasts of the elements you insert, you can use tools:

-* [Color Contrast Analyzer](https://developer.paciellogroup.com/resources/contrastanalyser/) thanks to a pipette, you can go and pick colours from all document formats (web, office, video, etc.) for analysis;
+* [**Color Contrast Analyzer**](https://developer.paciellogroup.com/resources/contrastanalyser/) thanks to a pipette, you can go and pick colours from all document formats (web, office, video, etc.) for analysis;
-* Lighthouse in Google Chrome browser allows you to quickly check your web page for text content.
+* Lighthouse in Google **Chrome** browser allows you to quickly check your web page for text content.
+* Contrast tools is available in Mozilla **Firefox** developer tools in accessibility tab.
+* [**Accessible colors**](https://accessible-colors.com/) is a tools to know the right contrast between two colors.
+It has the advantage of offering contrasts that are as close as possible to the original colours.